cyberfly/laravel-api-base/README.md

 # Laravel API Base

 ### Warning!
 This API base will save you countless days of hard work.
-Please a donate a smile to your friend.
+Please donate a smile to your friend.

 ## About